candradebh/multiversonline/README.md

 ### KUB

 ```
-kubectl delete all --all -n gitea
+kubectl delete all --all -n cilium
-kubectl delete pvc --all -n gitea
+kubectl delete pvc --all -n cilium
-kubectl delete configmap --all -n gitea
+kubectl delete configmap --all -n cilium
-kubectl delete secret --all -n gitea
+kubectl delete secret --all -n cilium

 ```